vp817/RakNetProtocolDoc/README.md

 | clientGuid | uint64 | Big Endian | Unique identifier for the client |

 > Note: if the OpenConnectionReplyOne packet has security but this packet does not contain a challenge, the client should immediately send a RemoteSystemRequiresPublicKey packet to notify the server that there was no challenge in the OpenConnectionRequestTwo packet.

+You can write your own way of calculating the connection outcome but this below is the standard way.

 **Calculating ConnectionOutcome**:
 - Get the client address.